MichaelMcCann1/LiveScoreboard/README.md

 **Live Link to Project:** https://mm-livescores.web.app/

 LiveScoreboard shows live scores from various sport leagues.
+You can also look at schedules for every team.
 This web app was created using ReactJS and Styled Components.
 The data comes from ESPN's REST API.
 More info on this API can be found [here](https://gist.github.com/akeaswaran/b48b02f1c94f873c6655e7129910fc3b).

 <img src="https://github.com/MichaelMcCann1/LiveScoreboard/blob/main/liveScoreboardScreenshot.png" height="300px">